 One obvious recipe to counter populism is to reverse the forces that led to the rise of populism in the first place.
 Many authors therefore call for a reduction in inequality through taxing the rich and a reinforcement of the social welfare state, a relaxation of fiscal austerity and the abandonment of "neo-liberalism".
 It is clear from Section 2 above that others might perceive these recipes as populist themselves.
 Furthermore, several of the above potential sources of public anxiety and insecurity are irreversible and beyond the control of policy.
 This is certainly true of technological change.
-What is more, technological change and global communication also entail that many aspects of globalisation including migration pressure become more urgent and might, if anything, intensify rather than be reversed.
+What is more, technological change and global communication also entails that many aspects of globalisation including migration pressure become more urgent and might, if anything, intensify rather than be reversed.

-Morelli (2019) proposes a different approach: He argues that reduced fiscal space combined with the lack of individual monetary policies in euro area countries have led to an economic policy "straight jacket" perception, which in his reading, combined with globalisation threats, have been the main driver of populism.
-This has led to the paradox that while policy challenges are increasingly global and national policy space is shrinking, the populist response is national, which reduces the likelihood of effectiveness and success.
-As an alternative to populism, which blocks labour inflow and tries to bolster domestic wages through protectionism, he therefore calls for regaining fiscal space by implementing a global taxation of capital.
-It is ironical, however, that Morelli's suggestion to achieve such a global capital tax by means of making countries' WTO (World Trade Organization) membership conditional on agreement to such a capital tax coincides with the WTO itself being seriously challenged and put into question by populists.
+Morelli (2019) proposes a different approach: He argues that reduced fiscal space combined with the lack of individual monetary policies in euro area countries has led to an economic policy "straight jacket" perception, which, combined with globalisation threats, has been the main driver of populism.
+This has led to the paradox that while policy challenges are increasingly global and national policy space is shrinking, the populist response is national, which in turn reduces the likelihood of effectiveness and success.
+An alternative to populism, which blocks labor inflow and tries to bolster domestic wages through protectionism, is thus to regain fiscal space by implementing a global taxation of capital.
+It is ironical, though, that Morelli's suggestion to achieve such a global capital tax by means of making countries' WTO (World Trade Organization) membership conditional on agreement to such a capital tax coincides with the WTO itself being seriously challenged and put into question by populists.

-The above drivers of populism are often said to have led to "reform fatigue" and diminishing "political capital", reducing politicians' leeway to secure public support for accepting short-term costs in favour of long-term gains.
-It is, however, open for discussion to what extent scope for reforms is actually reduced or whether this argument is just part of the rhetoric of economic populism itself.
-The argument also neglects the role of communication of economic reform programs and the potential useful role of "package deals" through which losers from certain reforms are compensated to buy into the reforms.
+The above drivers of populism are often said to have led to "reform fatigue" and diminishing "reform policy scope", reducing politicians' leeway to secure public support for accepting short-term costs in favour of long-term gains and thus encouraging "populist" economic policies.
+It is, however, open for discussion to what extent policy scope is actually reduced or whether this argument is just part of the rhetoric of economic populism.
+The argument also neglects the role of communication of economic reform programs and the potential useful role of "package deals" through which losers from certain reforms are compensated in one form or another to buy into the reforms.